dalequark/daleonai/_posts/2022-03-01-machine-learnings-most-useful-multitool-embeddings.md

 Meanwhile, BookSpace also maintains an item embedding model that maps books to item space.
 In item space, we'd expect books of similar genres and topics to cluster together.
 So, we'd find the vector representing Philip K. Dick's Do Androids Dream of Electric Sheep nearby to the vector representing William Gibson's Neuromancer, since these books are topically/stylistically similar.

-xxx
+## How are embeddings created/where do I score some?

-Phew.
-Okay.
-So far we’ve talked about:
+To recap, so far we’ve talked about:

-* What types of apps embeddings enable
+* What types of apps embeddings power
 * What embeddings are (a mapping of data to points in space)
 * Some of the data types that can actually be embedded

 What we haven’t yet covered is where embeddings come from.
-Or rather, where machine learning models that take in data and spit out embeddings come from.
-So let's do that now.

-## How are embeddings created/where do I score some?
+(When a data scientist and a SQL database love each other very much…) Er, uh, more specifically: how to build a machine learning model that takes in data and spits out semantically meaningful embeddings based on your use case.

 Here, as in most of machine learning, we have two options: the pre-trained model route and the DIY, train-your-own model route.